 8 And Abijam slept with his fathers, and they buried him in the city of David.
 And Asa his son reigned in his stead.

-9 And in the twentieth year of Jeroboam king of Israel Asa reigned over Judah.
+9 And in the twentieth year of Jeroboam king of Israel, Asa reigned over Judah.
 10 And he reigned forty-one years in Jerusalem.
 And his mother's name was Maachah, the daughter of Abishalom.
 11 And Asa did that which was right in the eyes of the LORD, as did David his father.
 12 And he banished the temple prostitutes from the land and removed all the idols that his fathers had made.
 13 And also Maachah his mother, he even removed her from being queen because she had made an idol in a grove.
 And Asa destroyed her idol and burnt it by the brook Kidron.
 14 But the high places were not removed.
 Nevertheless, Asa's heart was perfect with the LORD all his days.
 15 And he brought the things which his father had dedicated and the things which he himself had dedicated into the house of the LORD: silver, gold, and vessels.

 16 And there was war between Asa and Baasha king of Israel all their days.
-17 And Baasha king of Israel went up against Judah and built Ramah so that he might not allow any to go out or come in to Asa king of Judah.
+17 And Baasha king of Israel went up against Judah and built Ramah so that he might not allow any to go out or come to Asa king of Judah.
 18 Then Asa took all the silver and the gold that was left in the treasures of the house of the LORD and the treasures of the king's house, and delivered them into the hand of his servants.
-And king Asa sent them to Ben-hadad, the son of Tabrimon, the son of Hezion, king of Syria, who dwelt at Damascus, saying, 19 "There is a league between me and you and between my father and your father.
+And king Asa sent them to Ben-hadad, the son of Tabrimon, the son of Hezion, king of Syria, who dwelt at Damascus, saying, 19 "There is a league between you and me and between my father and your father.
 Behold, I have sent to you a present of silver and gold.
 Come and break your league with Baasha king of Israel so that he may depart from me."
 20 So Ben-hadad listened to king Asa and sent the captains of the armies which he had against the cities of Israel and smote Ijon, Dan, Abel-beth-maachah, and all Cinneroth, with all the land of Naphtali.
 21 And it came to pass, when Baasha heard of it, that he left off building of Ramah and dwelt in Tirzah.
 22 Then king Asa made a proclamation throughout all Judah.
 No one was exempted.
 And they took away the stones of Ramah and its timber, with which Baasha had built it, and king Asa built with them Geba of Benjamin and Mizpah.

 23 The rest of all the acts of Asa, all his might, all that he did, and the cities which he built, are they not written in the book of the chronicles of the kings of Judah?
 Nevertheless, in the time of his old age he was diseased in his feet.
 24 And Asa slept with his fathers and was buried with his fathers in the city of David his father.
 And Jehoshaphat his son reigned in his stead.